Álvaro de Figueroa, 1st Count of Romanones: Politics in Restoration Spain

 In 1894 he was appointed as Mayor of Madrid.
 In 1896 he acquired a daily newspaper, El Globo, based in Madrid, appointing Francos Rodríguez as editor and tilting the editorial line from republicanism to liberal monarchism.

 He served as Minister of Public Instruction and Fine Arts (1901–1902) in the government of Sagasta.
 In 1901, he incorporated primary education teachers' salaries (hitherto dependent on the local administrations) in the State budget, securing the teachers economic autonomy and curbing the influence of caciquismo in education.
 In 1903 he founded a new political newspaper, Diario Universal, replacing El Globo, which had been sold to Emilio Rius y Periquet.

 In the Liberal governments of 1905 and 1906 he was Minister of Development (Fomento which included agriculture, industry, commerce and public works), Justice and Interior.
-He contributed to the rise of José Canalejas to the top of the Liberal Party and, as a reward, he was appointed minister of public instruction in 1909 and later propmoted to the presidency of the House of Representatives (Congreso de los Diputados) in 1912.
+He contributed to the rise of José Canalejas to the top of the Liberal Party and, as a reward, he was appointed minister of public instruction in 1909 and later promoted to the presidency of the House of Representatives (Congreso de los Diputados) in 1912.

 After the assassination of Canalejas, he became one of the prominent figures in the Liberal Party and he was appointed prime minister (1912–1913).
 He negotiated with France a treaty on Morocco.

 During the First World War he held a pro-French stance, which put him in conflict with the official declaration of neutrality of the government of Eduardo Dato and with the pro-German stance of the conservatives.
 When he again became prime minister (1915–1917), he changed Spain's foreign policy closer to the allies and confronting Germany over an incident of Spanish ships being torpedoed by German submarines.
 Incapable of resolving Spain's social problems and attacked by the pro-German conservative press, he finally resigned.